Smikha/docker-intro/README.md

 Docker introductory presentation

 ## Introduction
-- [ ] Why do you need docker?
+###### Why Docker?
-    - Let's consider you're working on a team with three other engineers.
+Let's consider you're working on a team with three other engineers.
 The goal is to create a web application.
 You decided on the frameworks, database, and orchestration tools to use.
 Each of you would like to contribute to the code base on all three items.

 Each piece of the project may rely on different OS', libraries, and services.
 It becomes a mess to manage, especially when:
 - New developers need to setup their environments to match the current project
 - Creating development, testing, and production environments
 - OS upgrades for each application installed

  ![No Docker Solution](../master/images/DockerIntro-NoDocker.png?raw=true)

 ## VMs and Contaianers
 Containers will run guest applications on the same OS kernel as the host.
-    * Easy to update
+- Easy to update
-    * Minimal maintaince
+- Minimal maintaince
-    * Size of images is smaller
+- Size of images is smaller
-    * Speed of start-up is much faster
+- Speed of start-up is much faster
-    * Restarting takes it to it's inital state
+- Restarting takes it to it's inital state

 Containers vs. Image
-    * Containers run the instances of the images that you create
+- Containers run the instances of the images that you create
-    * Images are the package or template, similar to a VM, that's used to create one or several containers
+- Images are the package or template, similar to a VM, that's used to create one or several containers

  ![Docker Solution](../master/images/DockerIntro-Container.png?raw=true)

 Virtualization is a simulated computer, often with it's own BIOS/EFI and simulated (often configurable) hardware.
-    * Applications layer and own kernel (does not use host kernel)
+- Applications layer and own kernel (does not use host kernel)
-    * Any OS can be run on any other OS
+- Any OS can be run on any other OS
-    * GUI based VMs
+- GUI based VMs

  ![VM Docker Solution](../master/images/DockerIntro-VM.png?raw=true)